Edga380/strategygame/README.md

 on the planet and harvesting its resources they encounter a species that have been harvesting it too, so the fight for resources begins.

 # Why did I choose this type of game?
-I got inspired to develop this code of game because when I was little kid I went to my friends place he had new sega genesis 2 and a game called "Dune".
+I got inspired to develop this kind of game because when I was a little kid I went to my friend's house and he had new sega genesis 2 and a game called "Dune".
-I loved to play that game somuch that I spend hours playing it.
-Later on in my life I found out that there is a new version of this game on PC.
+I loved to play that game so much that I spent hours playing it.
+Later on in my life I found out that there was a new version of this game on PC.
 I had to try it out.
 After trying it I got hooked again and played it a lot.
-These days I dont play it that often anymore maybe once in two three years but thats the story how I got an idea to make this type of game.
+These days I don't play it that often anymore but that's the story on how I got the idea to make this type of game.

 # How to play?
 ![](https://edga380.github.io/projectgallery/images/gallery1800x1800/information01.png "Strategy game information")